 The bill amends Section 598.21C of the Iowa Code to allow for the suspension of child support and medical support under specific circumstances.
-It modifies the existing law by replacing the requirement for a "dispositional or permanency order" with any order under Code chapter 232 that places custody of a child with a party obligated to pay support.
+It modifies the existing law by replacing the phrase "a dispositional or permanency order" with "an order" and clarifies that any order placing custody of a child with a party obligated to pay support qualifies as a substantial change in circumstances.
 The bill also waives any filing fees or court costs associated with modifications filed under this provision.

 Statutes affected: